Suite 5, Northpark Hospital, 135 Plenty Road, Bundoora VIC 3083Phone: 03 9466 8822

 AMD affects the macula — the small, central region of the retina responsible for the sharp, detailed vision used for reading, recognising faces, and driving.
 Central vision becomes progressively blurred or distorted, while peripheral (side) vision is generally preserved.
 Early detection and treatment — particularly for the wet form of AMD — are critical to preserving as much vision as possible.

-Our retinal specialists use advanced imaging technology to detect and monitor AMD with precision, and offer the latest anti-VEGF injection therapies for wet AMD in a comfortable, clinic-based setting.
+Our doctors use advanced imaging technology to detect and monitor AMD with precision, and offer the latest anti-VEGF injection therapies for wet AMD in a comfortable, clinic-based setting.

 Diagnosis and Monitoring